plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 :hibiscus: Pagel, M., and A. Meade.
 2006.
 Bayesian anaysis of correlated evolution of discrete characters by reversible-jump Markov chain Monte Carlo.
 American Naturalist 167:808-825. (rjMCMC for discrete character correlation)

 Pagel, M., and A. Meade.
 2008.
 Modelling heterotachy in phylogenetic inference by reversible-jump Markov chain Monte Carlo.
 Phil.
 Trans.
 R. Soc.
 B 363:3955-3964. (rjMCMC heterotachy model)

+:hibiscus: Paradis, E. 2006.
+Analysis of phylogenetics and evolution with R. Springer.
+ISBN: 0-387-32914-5.

 :hibiscus: Pettigrew, J. D. 1991.
 Wings or brain? convergent evolution in the origins of bats.
 Systematic Zoology, 40(2):199-216.